ManavTheComputerNerd120/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This Is Rock Paper Scissors Game as Its Console Beased It Is AvailbleFor All PCs
+This Is Rock Paper Scissors Game as Its Console Beased It Is AvailbleFor All PCs With Python i Think Soo...